 In any divorce, there are five major issues that usually get the most attention; these are child custody, child support, spousal support / alimony, division of property and division of debt, which are discussed below:

 ONE: Custody of Children

 Gaining custody of the children generally includes physical custody, which is the right to have the children live with you and legal custody, which means you have the right to make decisions about things such as the medical care and education of the children.
-It is worth mentioning that both types of custody can either be sole or joint custody.
+Under Georgia divorce law, both types of custody can either be sole or joint custody.
 Joint physical custody usually means that the children will spend time at both of the parents’ home; it doesn’t necessarily have to be equally split time.
 Joint legal custody is where parents share decision making for the children on major issues such as religion, extracurricular activities, education and non-emergency health care.
 In an uncontested divorce, the details required by the court for child custody to be established can generally be settled by the parties out of court and with an attorney’s guidance.
 In Georgia, once the parties reach a custody agreement, the details of the agreement are written up in a document called a Parenting Plan, which must be signed, dated, notarized and filed with the court.
 See O.C.G.A. § 19-9-1.

 TWO: Child Support